WilliamTjonndal/IT3212/assignment2/Group 25.md

 Fourier transform
 - Updated LPF and HPF to use multiple cutoff values.
 - Updated LPF and HPF with improved with parameter sweeps, showing how behavior changes.
+PCA
+- Added eigenface label to Principal components figure
+- Added analysis of why the fourth image reconstructs worse HOG
+- Added numerical comparisons in tables of feature vector lengths and sparsity
+- Removed some generic statements
+LBP
+-